Marymount - International School Rome

 The then mayor of the capital Ignazio Marino also vetoed a public burial in Rome, a city he described as "profoundly anti-fascist."

-In the end, Priebke's funeral was held by the Society of Saint Pius X - an ultraconservative Catholic splinter group, some of whose members have in the past faced criticism over anti-Semitic leanings - at Albano Laziale, a town in the Castelli Romani about 25 km south of Rome.
+In the end, Priebke's funeral was held by the Society of Saint Pius X - an ultraconservative Catholic splinter group, some of whose members had in the past faced criticism over anti-Semitic leanings - at Albano Laziale, a town in the Castelli Romani about 25 km south of Rome.

 During the service, police prevented clashes from breaking out between fascist sympathisers and anti-fascist protesters.
 Due to the protests, Priebke's relatives were allegedly unable to access the church to attend the ceremony.